-Cockburn School is a partner in The Gorse SCITT, formerly called The Leeds Teaching School Alliance.
-Other partners are The Morley Academy, The Farnley Academy, The Ruth Gorse Academy, Whitcliffe Mount School, Elliot Hudson College and The Bruntcliffe Academy.
+Cockburn School is a partner in The Gorse SCITT (Ofsted - Outstanding 2017), formerly called The Leeds Teaching School Alliance.
+Other partners include The Morley Academy, The Farnley Academy, The Ruth Gorse Academy, Horsforth School, Elliot Hudson College and The Bruntcliffe Academy.
 As a crucial partner, we offer a fresh and dynamic route into teaching where we award Qualified Teacher Status made up to a complete PGCE via the Masters level work conferred by Sheffield Hallam University.

 The SCITT has a successful track record of developing outstanding secondary school teachers.
 We have excellent rates of employability of our graduates both within our alliance schools and also elsewhere in the Yorkshire region and beyond.
 Cockburn School is proud to have employed a number of these graduates.